junxit/us-congress-bills-119/metadata.md

 - 2025-01-31 — Introduced in House
 - 2025-01-31 — Introduced in House
 - 2025-01-31 — Referred to the House Committee on Natural Resources.
+- 2025-03-18 — Referred to the Subcommittee on Water, Wildlife and Fisheries.
+- 2025-03-25 — Subcommittee Hearings Held
+- 2025-04-09 — Committee Consideration and Mark-up Session Held
+- 2025-04-09 — Ordered to be Reported in the Nature of a Substitute by the Yeas and Nays: 24 - 17.
+- 2025-04-09 — Subcommittee on Water, Wildlife and Fisheries Discharged
+- 2025-10-03 — Placed on the Union Calendar, Calendar No. 285.
+- 2025-10-03 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-332.
+- 2025-10-03 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-332.